aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-xmp-metadata/_index.md

 ## Prerequisites

 - **Java Development Environment** – Java 8+ installed and a basic familiarity with Java programming.
 - **Aspose.PSD Library** – Download and set up the Aspose.PSD library for Java.
-You can find the library and detailed documentation [here](https://reference.aspose.com/psd/java/).
+You can find the library and detailed documentation on the [Aspose.PSD for Java documentation page](https://reference.aspose.com/psd/java/).
 - **Document Directory** – Define the folder where your PSD files will be read from and saved to.

 ## How to manipulate image metadata with Aspose.PSD for Java?